sunnysidesounds/wapf/README.md

 *	Mode 2: Single processing using custom configuration
 *	Mode 3: Single processing utility scripting

+#####	 Configuration files (core/custom):

+CORE CONFIG: One of the first things you should do when you're working with Wapf is to take a look at the config.py in the root directory.
+This configuration files is the heart of the framework.
+Below is a list of some of the core settings you should consider changing to meet your needs.
+*	baseUrl: Set the main url you will use to run your scans.
+*	browser: Set the browser your want selenium to use.
+Current options are: firefox, chrome. (chrome may have bugs)
+*	enableWrite: Value is 1 or 0.
+This just turns on/off logging and writing of anything.
+*	serverFarmMap: Set all host/ips of your app servers and run wapf commands on the farm.
+Current example can be found in the custom command zfarm (i.e. zfarm.py)

+You also have the option to pool specific urls, or sub-urls to specific commands.
+As this is still in development.
+The basic idea is that you could run multiple commands at multiple urls simultaneously using the pythons multi-processing module.

+CUSTOM CONFIG:

 #####	 Helpful commands to get you started:

 To list all core and custom commands: